owlbarn/tutorial/book/introduction/README.md

 ```

 However, installing from OpenBLAS source code give us extra benefits.
-First, it implements the most recent interfaces comparing to the outdate binary distribution offerd by the native package management tool.
+First, it implements the most recent interfaces comparing to the outdated binary distribution offered by the native package management tool.
 Second, it leads to way better performance because OpenBLAS tunes many parameters based on your system configuration and architecture to generate the most optimised binary code.

 OpenBLAS already contains an implementation of LAPACKE, as long as you have a Fortran complier installed on your computer, the LAPACKE will be compiled and included in the installation automatically.